greendeilab/iScience_2024_Green/README.md

     <li>Part 4: Extract descriptive information from the videos (e.g. butterfly heading direction, wingbeat frequency, etc.).</li>
 </ol>

 Parts 1 and 4 are provided as independent applications that are available within this repository.
-Installation instructions for both applications are found in the INSTALLATION file.
+Installation instructions for both applications are found in the 'INSTALLATION & RUN' file.
 Part 1 uses LabelImg to specify objects of interest within videos.
 Part 4 includes code to generate the flight characteristics (e.g. flight time, direction heading, etc.) using custom algorithms to transform the prediction data into something useful).

 Parts 2 and 3 are performed within AdaptedNeuralNet.ipynb (i.e. training a new model and running this model on a set of videos).
 The input into AdaptedNeuralNet.ipynb, then, is three sets (folders) of files:
 <br/><br/>